Let me hazard three guesses:

 I armed myself with information.
 It is the sort of information that you must know and re-know.
 Actually, those whom you admire, who glide seamlessly in self-affirmation, already know the value of appropriating superior information over wavering feelings.

-When I look myself in the mirror, hear myself, or engage my mind in conversations, many times, I don’t like what I see, hear and feel.
+When I look at myself in the mirror, hear myself, or engage my mind in conversations, many times, I don’t like what I see, hear and feel.
 But the answer has got to be in God – my creator.
 The question of Who am I?
 Why am I like this?
 What makes me special? etc. begged my understanding.
 Then I searched.

 Depending on whose spectacles you are using, how you see yourself, and how you perceive that others see you will only be clear when you wear the lenses of the one who determined your placement on this side of heaven.